zanix/home-assistant-config/README.md

 ### [Wake on LAN](https://www.home-assistant.io/integrations/wake_on_lan)

-The wake_on_lan integration enables the ability to send magic packets to Wake on LAN capable devices to turn them on
+The wake_on_lan integration enables the ability to send magic packets to Wake on LAN capable devices to turn them on.

 ### [Withings](https://www.home-assistant.io/integrations/withings)